What Is Pierre Robin Sequence?

 It is also natural to wonder if your child’s children will have Pierre Robin Sequence.
 If your child has the condition because of external factors during pregnancy, he or she has a minimal chance of passing Pierre Robin Sequence on.
 If the condition is part of a genetic syndrome, then the chance of having a child with Pierre Robin Sequence depends on the syndrome.

-Symptoms of Pierre Robin Sequence
+Features of Pierre Robin Sequence

 If Pierre Robin Sequence is suspected in your child, the doctor will conduct a careful examination.